Profile

 Other ongoing research projects include: a monograph entitled The Point of the Name: Onomastics, Identity, and the Novel, 1759-1817; an article called 'To Give Birth to Valuable Productions: John Trusler's Literary Society', and an essay on the death writing of Hester Thrale Piozzi.

-Sophie currently convenes and teaches undergraduate modules on Jane Austen, The Business of Books, and Adventures in the Archive.
-She contributes to the MA modules Romantic Texts and Contexts and Wollstonecraft to Austen: Femininity and Literary Culture.
-She co-supervises critical and creative doctoral projects.
-She is an active member of the Centre for Eighteenth-Century Studies and the Writers at York group.
+Sophie currently convenes and teaches the second-year undergraduate modules Creative Writing: Contemporary Practice and Inventing Britain 1700-1830.
+In the past, she has contributed to undergraduate modules including Jane Austen, The Business of Books, Adventures in the Archive, and Writing Now.
+She contributes to the MA modules Romantic Texts and Contexts, Wollstonecraft to Austen: Femininity and Literary Culture, and Critical Approaches to the Creative Industries.

 As a BBC/AHRC New Generation Thinker, Sophie is passionate about communicating academic research to a wide audience and understanding how it creates change in the world.
 She has written, presented and guested on more than 25 programmes, features and podcasts for BBC Radio: sample topics include marital naming, children's literature, contemporary attitudes towards death, the history of the York Retreat, Georgian entertainments, and the myth of Thomas Chatterton.
 She has also co-devised and appeared on a six-part podcast series for The New Statesman: 'The Great Forgetting: Women Writers Before Austen'.
 Amongst others, she has written for BBC Arts, the Guardian, the TLS, History Today, and the Independent.
 She has undertaken training and assessment activity for the BBC and AHRC.